jonvanleuven/DeCorrespondent/README.md

 # DeCorrespondent

+Program (written in c#) that:
+- log into your correspondent account
+- rip new articles from de correspondent (https://decorrespondent.nl)
+- create kindle compatible PDF of the article
-Rip DeCorrespondent content and send it to my kindle
+- send it to my kindle (via email) (TODO)